 - 1Verdict - currently readingThe Volvo XC40 is a comfortable and stylish small SUV that has some pleasing practical touches and a lot of Swedish cool

-- 2Engines, performance and driveThe XC40 majors on comfort and refinement instead of entertainment, and it does so rather well
+- 2Engines, performance and driveThe XC40 majors on comfort and refinement instead of driving entertainment, and it does so rather well

-- 5Practicality, comfort and boot spaceA well-judged amount of cabin space and a some neat features to help maximise boot space make the XC40 more than practical enough
+- 5Practicality, comfort and boot spaceA well-judged amount of cabin space and some neat features to help maximise boot space make the XC40 more than practical enough

-- 6Reliability and SafetyProven engines should help to keep the XC40 reliable.
-Bags of top-notch Volvo safety kit on board, too
+- 6Reliability and SafetyProven engines should help to keep the XC40 reliable, while there's bags of top-notch Volvo safety kit on board, too